Optima Foot and Ankle

 If you have foot and ankle pain or a condition that affects your mobility, you may want to consider custom orthotics.
-At Optima Foot and Ankle in Bend, Oregon, Laura Schweger, DPM, Evan M. Ross, DPM, and the team proudly offer prescription orthotics that are thin, light, and comfortable.
+At Optima Foot and Ankle in Bend, Oregon, and Redmond, Oregon, Laura Schweger, DPM, Evan M. Ross, DPM, and the team proudly offer prescription orthotics that are thin, light, and comfortable.
 To see if you’re a candidate for podiatric treatment with orthotics, request an appointment by calling the nearest office or booking online today.

 Orthotics are custom-made shoe or heel inserts designed to support the unique structure of your feet and ankles.